From Playing Cards to Oracle Cards: The Origins and History of Tarot

 Controversies and Misconceptions About Tarot

 Despite its widespread use, tarot has been met with controversy and misunderstanding.
 Some people see tarot as superstition or associate it with dark practices.
-However, tarot itself is just a tool, much like a hammer, and can be used in different ways, depending on the holder.
+However, tarot is simply a tool for reflection and guidance — its power lies in how it’s used.

 Tarot for Personal Growth and Insight